 - Remove from oven, transfer to platter or board, reserving all pan drippings, cover with foil and let rest for at least 20 minutes before serving.

-I firmly believe that a turkey should be presented whole at the table.
+I firmly believe that a roast turkey should be presented whole at the table.
 Anything less just seems to take something away from the bird and the work that you’ve put in to it.
 Place it on a bed of greens (I used curly leafed lettuce) and garnish with fresh fruits or veggies.
 It’s all the presentation you need.

 *Note. the bird may sit at rest indefinitely, even until cooled, without losing any of it’s juiciness as long as the skin is never pierced. to reheat, simply place in a 225°F (107°C) oven for 30-45 minutes.